vote-plan/vote-plan/README.md

 # Vote Plan

+> Archived.
+Have a look at the [Anotherbyte org](https://github.com/anotherbyte-net) for similar projects.

 Vote plan helps you prepare your vote by making it easier to deal with unwieldy ballot papers.

 [![github actions build status](https://github.com/vote-plan/vote-plan/actions/workflows/build.yml/badge.svg)](https://github.com/vote-plan/vote-plan/actions)